Flawless Physio Logo

 Physical Therapy is an effective treatment method involving taping, insoles, advice on footwear, stretches, stability and strengthening exercises.

 Tape is highly effective at reducing pain levels by limiting the amount of extension of the joint, which is the primarily aggravating movement for a sprained toe.
-A Sprained Toe brace can also be used to limit the movement of the affected toe.
+We have a dedicated article on how to tape a big toe sprain.

-Insoles can bed as a medium to long-term solution to reduce the amount placed on the affected joint, while stiff running shoes are a good alternative.
+Insoles can bed as a medium to a long-term solution to reduce the amount placed on the affected joint, while stiff running shoes are a good alternative.

 Stretching, stability and strengthening exercises can help to address any biomechanical causes of a sprained toe and are highly effective at injury reduction for athletes.